jameslovallo/snappy/packages/catalyst/README.md

   },

   /*
-    Define template as a function that returns a template literal.
+    Define your template as a function that returns a template literal.
-    @click, @mouseover, etc, can be used to assign event handles.
+    @click, @mouseover, @focus, @submit, etc are all available.
     You may also run arbitrary Javascript in a @ attribute in an arrow function.
-    All methods or arrow functions in a @ attribute have access to (e).
+    All @ attribute have access to (e), which can be passed to a method.
-    All parts are available at this.parts[part name], i.e. this.parts.details.
+    All parts are available at this.parts[part_name], i.e. this.parts.details.
   */

   template() {